 @todo [remove?]
 If the machine can have more than one device of the returned type (such as hard disks), then a separate method should be used to retrieve the individual device that occupies the given position.

-If here are no devices at the given position, then Null is returned. @todo getHardDiskBootOrder(), getNetworkBootOrder() If this method fails, the following error codes may be reported:
+If here are no devices at the given position, then Null is returned.

+@todo getHardDiskBootOrder(), getNetworkBootOrder()

 • E_INVALIDARG: Boot position out of range.

 5.82.25 getCPUIDLeaf